dreamcatcher-tech/network/Inbox/2023-03-20 0931 Pulsecramming Datastructure referenced by pulseId.md

 ## Children walking
 Large numbers of children should still be triggerable by using `lift` protocol, rather than an individual request for each piece of data.

+## Permissions
+Permissions become easier to apply since each Pulse contains a permissions structure.
+With just hashed blocks alone, it is difficult to know what Pulse the block is being asked for in relation to.

+## Lack of dedupe between chains
+The storage layer will lose all deduplication properties if the diff data is flattened.

+Some recovery of dedupe may be possible if some keys remain as blocks, such as State.
+Recovering state directly would be banned, as all recovery must be done at the Pulse level, which would acquire the state block.
+Future Pulses would point to the hash via the Pulse that contained it, so the lookup would be preserved.